 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 General principles of management of rheumatoid arthritis in adults

-Overview of the use of immunosuppressive and disease-modifying drugs in the rheumatic diseases
+Overview of immunosuppressive and conventional (non-biologic) disease-modifying drugs in the rheumatic diseases

 Randomized clinical trials of combinations of nonbiologic DMARDs in rheumatoid arthritis

-Initial treatment of mildly active rheumatoid arthritis in adults
+Alternatives to methotrexate for the initial treatment of rheumatoid arthritis in adults

-Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults
+Treatment of rheumatoid arthritis in adults resistant to initial nonbiologic DMARD therapy

 The following organizations also provide reliable health information.

 ●National Institute of Arthritis and Musculoskeletal and Skin Diseases

 ●American College of Rheumatology